 Family gospel groups are in abundance throughout New Orleans.
 Lois Dejan, a mover and shaker in the gospel community, has sung for 72 years, following in the musical footsteps of her father and grandfather.
 When her family ensemble, the Johnson Extension, takes the stage it represents six generations of vocalists.

 For the last 25 years, Dejan has presented the Mahalia Jackson International Rejoice in the Park gospel festival.
 The free event, which takes place in the fall at Louis Armstrong Park, celebrates the coming together of families, of youth and the elderly and of people of faith from New Orleans and the world.
-The 2013 event will be held on October 19.
+The event is usually held in October.

 This ensemble was founded by Benjamin Maxon; the locally-beloved Sherman Washington took over its leadership in 1942.
 Washington, who also coordinated the Jazz Fest’s Gospel Tent, led the group until his death on March 14, 2011.
 Noted for its traditional gospel quartet style and a cappella singing, today’s lineup carries on the rich heritage of its originators.

 Gospel music rings out of churches all over the state while it is also at home at festivals and in clubs.
 Hymns like “I’ll Fly Away” are blown by brass bands on New Orleans streets and gospel classics have been recorded by world-renowned vocalist Aaron Neville on his 2010 album I Know I’ve Been Changed.
 Sacred music has even entered the sports arena, as football fans cheer on their team with “When the Saints Go Marching In”—a major factor in the fascinating world of Louisiana music.